-Consequently, two geochemical sampling programmes have recently been completed along the JFZ to explore an area stretching over 6km in a direct line from the Lovejoy Prospect and terminating at Sandfire's adjoining tenement boundary to the south-west (see Figure 4).
+Consequently, two geochemical sampling programs were completed during the Quarter along the JFZ to explore an area stretching over 6km in a direct line from the Lovejoy Prospect and terminating at Sandfire's adjoining tenement boundary to the south-west (see Figure 3).

-Lovejoy Prospect Infill Geochemical Drilling
+Lovejoy Prospect In-fill Geochemical Drilling

-An in-fill geochemical Aircore drilling programme was conducted at the Lovejoy Prospect comprising 43 vertical holes for 2580m on five 200m-spaced lines to test a late-time conductive MLEM anomaly associated with the structural confluence of a major NW trending gravity structure and the Jenkin Fault Zone (see Figure 5).
+An in-fill geochemical Aircore drilling program was conducted at the Lovejoy Prospect during the Quarter comprising 43 vertical holes for 2,580m on five 200m-spaced lines to test a late-time conductive MLEM anomaly associated with the structural confluence of a major NW trending gravity structure and the Jenkin Fault Zone (see Figure 4).

-Figure 5 - Lovejoy Prospect; Maximum down-hole copper results showing interpreted geology and MLEM conductance image
+Figure 4: Lovejoy Prospect; Maximum down-hole copper results showing interpreted geology and MLEM conductance image

-Drilling from south to north intersected altered and volcanic wackes and siltsones of the Karalundi formation before passing into highly-silicified dolomites and shale of the Johnson Cairn Formation, and then coarse Archaean granite to the north (see Figure 5).
-The rocks show variable degrees of chlorite - silica alteration with abundant quartz-carbonate veins that may indicate the presence of a mineralising hydrothermal system.
+Drilling from south to north intersected altered and volcanic wackes and siltstones of the Karalundi formation before passing into highly-silicified dolomites and shale of the Johnson Cairn Formation, and then coarse Archaean granite to the north (see Figure 4).

+The rocks show variable degrees of chlorite-silica alteration with abundant quartz-carbonate veins that may indicate the presence of a mineralising hydrothermal system.

 The assay results clearly define a coherent east-west trending zone of copper anomalism to a maximum of 577 ppm Cu over a strike length of 600m along the Johnson Cairn-Karalundi contact, and broadly coincident with the MLEM anomaly.
 Furthermore, it is clear from the drilling results that a major NW fault zone exerts a strong control on the Lovejoy copper anomaly.
+All drill-hole collar positions are provided in Appendix 2 and better drilling results (>300ppm Cu) are listed in Table 1 below: